| The majority of mushrooms and toadstools (known

 commonly found in spring, belong to a different section of the fungus world, the Ascomycetes.
 Some of these are quite small and cup-shaped and may

+or may not have a stalk.
 These small 'cup' fungi, as they are known, vary from just 0.5mm

 across to several centimeters.
 Many are very brightly coloured.
 They grow on all sorts of